johanf85/home-assistant-heating-configuration/description.md

 ### 6.3 Turning off wifi and bluetooth

-As it is one of the design wishes to have an all wired system to limit the amount of EMF radiaton, bluetooth and wifi aren't used and turned off.
+As it is one of the design wishes to have an all wired system to limit the amount of EMF radiation, bluetooth and wifi aren't used and turned off.

 This is done by adding to boot/config.txt